petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

     Software versions resulted from test environment are ***usually "graded" as `beta`***.
 But this depends more on type of tests conducted, ie, integration, functional, acceptance, etc.

 !!! note "Testing team"
-    Testing conducted in `test` are executed by and in presence of producer team.
+    Testing conducted in `test` are executed by and in **presence of producer team**.
 This is done exclusively in all cases is possible this not being a matter of confidence but a matter of focalization on "doing what you have to do and only this and now !" - see also the section ref `qa` environment.